-Lieff Cabraser is investigating allegations of fraud and other deceptive practices by Greenway Health, LLC (“Greenway”) in connection with its sale of Prime Suite, Intergy, and SuccessEHR — three Electronic Health Record (“EHR”) systems marketed to and used by healthcare providers.
+Lieff Cabraser represents a medical operator in a proposed class action lawsuit alleging fraud and other deceptive practices by Greenway Health, LLC (“Greenway”) in connection with its sale of Prime Suite, Intergy, and SuccessEHR — three Electronic Health Record (“EHR”) systems marketed to and used by healthcare providers.

 For years, Greenway has promised that its software met and would meet the requirements of the Federal Government’s Meaningful Use program, which sets standards for EHR software.
 Unfortunately, evidence is emerging that Greenway’s software does not comply with these requirements and may not have complied with them for years.